directus-labs/guest-authoring/gatsby-directus-website/index.md

 ## Introduction

-Hello!
-This is a blog post to show you how to create a simple static website using Gatsby and Directus as a headless CMS.
+In this blog post, we will create a static website using Gatsby and Directus as a Headless CMS.

-We'll make use of the official Directus Gatsby plugin whichs lets hook into the best feature of Gatsby, which is image compression.
+We'll make use of the official Directus Gatsby plugin which leverages into one of Gatsby's best features - image compression.

 ## Before You Start